 Our business is currently conducted by our wholly-owned subsidiaries, Artisan , FII, FNM, OFB, GFG, Gourmet Foodservice Warehouse, Inc., Gourmeting, Inc., Haley, and Gourmet.
 Since its incorporation, the Company primarily through FII's relationship with US Food, Inc. ("U.S. Foods" or "USF"), has been in the business of providing premium restaurants, within 24 - 72 hours, with the freshest origin-specific perishables, specialty food products, and healthcare products shipped directly from our network of vendors and from our warehouses.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
-Gourmet has been in the business of providing consumers with gourmet food products shipped directly from our network of vendors and from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
+Gourmet has been in the business of providing the Company's program offerings to additional customers.
+In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
 In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier services.